Help us build farm tools that work in your language and your district

 • Audio and language research

-• Crop diagnosis and evaluation studies
+• Crop disease and testing studies

-• Knowledge and data collaboration
+• Sharing knowledge and data

 Field Networks

-Extension teams and local agricultural organizations
+Extension teams and local farm groups

-• Regional farming knowledge
+• Local farming knowledge

-• Field testing and practical feedback
+• Farm testing and honest feedback

 Data Collaboration